Pugmatt/BedrockConnect/README.md

 # Donations

 If you like what you see, feel free to throw a few bucks.
-I won't ever charge for this service, so currently everything is out of pocket.
+I won't ever charge for this service.
 Donations go toward hosting the main BedrockConnect instance, 104.238.130.180.

 http://paypal.me/Pugmatt